-We have accumulated losses of \$234.2 million since inception and expect to incur operating losses and generate negative cash flows from operations for the foreseeable future.
-As of September 30, 2019, we had \$65.9 million in cash and cash equivalents, short-term investments, and common stock proceeds receivable, which we believe will be sufficient to meet obligations and fund our liquidity and capital expenditure requirements for at least the next 12 months from the issuance of these financial statements.
+We have accumulated losses of \$254.4 million since inception and expect to incur operating losses and generate negative cash flows from operations for the foreseeable future.
+As of December 31, 2019, we had \$103.9 million in cash and cash equivalents and short-term investments, which we believe will be sufficient to meet obligations and fund our liquidity and capital expenditure requirements for at least the next 12 months from the issuance of these financial statements.
 Our current business operations are focused on continuing the clinical development of our drug candidates.
 Changes to our research and development plans or other changes affecting our operating expenses may affect actual future use of existing cash resources.
 Our research and development expenses are expected to increase in the foreseeable future.
 We cannot determine with certainty costs associated with ongoing and future clinical trials or the regulatory approval process.
 The duration, costs and timing associated with the development of our product candidates will depend on a variety of factors, including uncertainties associated with the results of our clinical trials.